-Volunteer Records: Records of Personal Information collected and held by us in relation to our volunteers will be managed in accordance with the Act.
+Volunteer Records: Records of Personal Information collected and held by us in relation to Bloomhill volunteers will be managed in accordance with the Act and the APPs.

-Security is a high priority for us.
-We have strong policies and procedures in place, and we take all reasonable steps to keep Personal Information you provide us secure and protected from misuse, interference and loss, as well as unauthorised access, modification or disclosure.
+Information security is a high priority for us.
+We have strong policies and procedures in place, and we take all reasonable steps to keep the Personal Information you provide us secure and protected from misuse, interference and loss, as well as unauthorised access, modification or disclosure.
 Our security measures include but are not limited to:

-- Requiring our staff to use passwords when accessing our systems.
+- Requiring staff to use passwords when accessing our systems;

-- Using dedicated secure networks or encryptions when we transmit electronic data.
+- Using dedicated secure networks or encryptions when we transmit electronic data; and

 - Providing secure storage for physical records.